Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Administration Server | URL for the HTTPS administration interface |

-After completing the installation, you must complete the initial setup process before Phishing Club is ready for use.
+After installation, you must complete the setup process before Phishing Club is ready for use.

 Note: If the application has been restarted after installation, you'll need to retrieve the temporary password from the system logs.